henrik-dmg/FileOrganiser/README.md

 Similar to `month`, but files will be moved into subfolders for each day as well.
 I guess this one is not very useful unless you create a lot of files every day.
-Specifying `month` will result in the following folder structure:
+Specifying `day` will result in the following folder structure:

 ```
 .